 One of the best travel items I own is a leather travel organiser.
 In it there are pockets for my boarding pass, baggage tag, printed hotel reservation, printed airline itinerary and passport.
 It is brilliant for keeping everything in one place.
 I will also keep any immigration or customs form in this same organiser and will make sure that a pen is inside.
 It allows you to fill these different forms on-board or at the airport where there are rarely enough working pens.

 A travel pillow is one of your greatest travel accessories and not just the neck pillows, but a proper pillow.
 Good eye-shades are useful too because they will darken your world even if lights are on in the cabin.
 If I want to sleep, it is hard to beat the combination of noise-cancelling headphones playing gentle music, eyes shades and a comfortable pillow.

-Bring any important medication with you in the cabin.
-Not only are they important to take during the flight but if your luggage is delayed on your arrival you will not miss any doses.
+Bring any vital medication with you in the cabin.
+They are not only essential to take during the flight, but if your luggage is delayed on your arrival, you will not miss any doses.

 Flying with Children

 A child’s short attention span can make long haul flights a challenge.
 Many of the rules already listed above (snacks, electronic and non-electronic entertainment) also apply for children, but you may need more than just one option of each item instead.
 Remember to bring headphones if using a pad or another electronic thing to keep the little ones entertained.
 Playing such items without headphones is inconsiderate to those sitting near you.
 Some airlines cater very well to children.
 When we travelled with our infant daughter to Europe, Emirates provided the following items to make the trip easier – small blanket, diaper changing kit (including wipes, soiled diaper bag, rash cream), bib, feeding spoon and 2 small toys (this is shown in the photo below).
 This, along with the choice of many children video channels on the IFE, made our journey a lot more enjoyable.